 What is Iterative Development?

-Iterative development is software development process that involves a series of steps or stages, each of which builds on the previous one.
-It's like a sine wave: there is an initial point (the first step), then the tide rises and falls as it moves toward its peak, where it crests before falling again down to its lowest point, at which point it begins rising again toward the next peak in the cycle.
+Iterative development is a software development process that involves a series of steps or stages, each of which builds on the previous one.
+It’s like a sine wave: there is an initial point (the first step), then the tide rises and falls as it moves toward its peak, where it crests before falling again down to its lowest point, at which point it begins rising again toward the next peak in the cycle.

 In software development, this means building and testing small chunks of code rapidly before moving on to more comprehensive features.
 The goal is to ensure that each piece works well before moving forward with another part of your project—and you’ll be able to fix any problems that arise because you’re already testing other features.

 Iterative development is a way to build software that delivers value to the customer quickly and efficiently.
 It’s a concept in which you develop a product in stages, with each step having value and providing feedback for the next stage.

 Each Iteration consists of three steps: